DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 You can run playground: http://localhost:8080.
 You might have to do it from a private browser window or call localstorage.clear() in the web browser console to start with a clean cache

-# setting up the ODM decision service
+# setting up the ODM Rule Execution Server

 Refer to the README.md in odm-runtime project

+- Launch a terminal window and go the odm-runtime project directory
+- enter: 'docker-compose up' to build the image and start the service

+# setting up the Ruleapp Deployer

+Refer to the README.md in the odm-deployer project

+- Launch a terminal window and go the odm-deployer project directory
+- enter: 'docker-compose up' to build the image and start the service

 # creating and deploying the business network archive for vehicle-lifecycle